Open-source hardware: Reception and impact

 Richard Stallman, the founder of the free software movement, was in 1999 skeptical on the idea and relevance of free hardware (his terminology for what is now known as open-source hardware).
-In a 2015 article in Wired Magazine, he modified this attitude; he acknowledged the importance of free hardware, he still saw no ethical parallel with free software.
+In a 2015 article in Wired Magazine, he modified this attitude; he acknowledged the importance of free hardware, but still saw no ethical parallel with free software.
 Also, Stallman prefers the term free hardware design over open source hardware, a request which is consistent with his earlier rejection of the term open source software (see also Alternative terms for free software).

 Other authors, such as Professor Joshua Pearce have argued there is an ethical imperative for open-source hardware – specifically with respect to open-source appropriate technology for sustainable development.
 In 2014, he also wrote the book Open-Source Lab: How to Build Your Own Hardware and Reduce Research Costs, which details the development of free and open-source hardware primarily for scientists and university faculty.
 Pearce in partnership with Elsevier introduced a scientific journal HardwareX.
 It has featured many examples of applications of open-source hardware for scientific purposes.

+Further, Vasilis Kostakis et al have argued that open-source hardware may promote values of equity, diversity and sustainability.
+Open-source hardware initiative transcend traditional dichotomies of global-local, urban-rural, and developed-developing contexts.
+They may leverage cultural differences, environmental conditions, and local needs/resources, while embracing hyper-connectivity, to foster sustainability and collaboration rather than conflict.
+However, open-source hardware does face some challenges and contradictions.
+It must navigate tensions between inclusiveness, standardization, and functionality.
+Additionally, while open-source hardware may reduce pressure on natural resources and local populations, it still relies on energy- and material-intensive infrastructures, such as the Internet.
+Despite these complexities, Kostakis et al argue, the open-source hardware framework can serve as a catalyst for connecting and unifying diverse local initiatives under radical narratives, thus inspiring genuine change.

+OSH has grown as an academic field through the two journals Journal of Open Hardware (JOH) and HardwareX.
+These journals compete to publish the best OSH designs, and each define their own requirements for what constitutes acceptable quality of design documents, including specific requirements for build instructions, bill of materials, CAD files, and licences.
+These requirements are often used by other OSH projects to define how to do an OSH release.
+These journals also publish papers contributing to the debate about how OSH should be defined and used.